priyanshus/bookstore/README.md

 ![Kakfa](docs/images/junit.png)
 ![Kakfa](docs/images/testpyramid.png)
 # bookstore
 Spring boot based bookstore application.
-The primary objective to develope bookstore is to learn practical test implementation in a spring app based on the test pyramid concepts.
+The primary objective to develope bookstore is to learn practical test implementation in a spring app based on the test pyramid concepts..

 ## About the App
 Bookstore is a Rest Application which exposes few endpoints as below: